btemplep/beatdrop/README.md

 There are 2 main pieces to using `beatdrop`.

-- Schedule Entry - Hold the task definition along with scheduling info.
+- Schedule Entry - holds the task definition along with scheduling info.

-- Schedulers - These perform 2 main roles.
+- Schedulers - has 2 main functions.
     - They can be run as a scheduler ie monitor and send tasks to the task backend.
     - Act as clients for reading and writing schedule entries.